Sennevleminckx/SCI/README.md

 ```python
 schedule_df = generate_schedule(team_details, seed=42)
 ```
-note: Due to the random elements in schedule generation, results may vary between runs unless a seed is set (Seed is optional, Default = None).
+note: Due to the random elements in schedule generation, results may vary between runs unless a `seed` is set (seed is optional, Default = None).

 #### Understanding the output
 - schedule_df is a pandas DataFrame containing:
-  - collaborator_bk: Unique identifier for each collaborator.
+  - `collaborator_bk`: Unique identifier for each collaborator.
-  - Team: Team identifier.
+  - `Team`: Team identifier.
-  - start: Start datetime of the shift.
+  - `start`: Start datetime of the shift.
-  - end: End datetime of the shift.
+  - `end`: End datetime of the shift.

 ### 2. Calculating SCI Scores
 #### Importing the function